Nadia27/Patientcare/README.md

 # PatientCare Application

-My first PHP application:exclamation:Patientcare can be used to manage patients at doctor's office or hospital.
+My first PHP application:exclamation::exclamation:Patientcare can be used to manage patients at doctor's office or hospital.
 The application features patient, doctor, appointment, and invoice management.

 ## Built With